whg-training/whg-training-resources/docs/statistical_modelling/introduction/bayes.md

+---
+sidebar_position: 3
+---

 # The most important formula in science

 The most important formula is...
 Bayes theorem!